nikhilrstg18/iq/javascript/dsa.md

 2. **Double check**:
    1. What are the inputs?
    2. What are the outputs?
-3. **What is most important value of the problem?**
+3. What is most important **value of the problem**?
-   1. What you want to focus on time or  space.
+   1. What you want to focus on **time** or **space**.
-   2. What is the mail goal?
+   2. What is the main goal?
 4. Don't be annoying asking too many questions.
 5. **Start with naive/brute force approach.**
-   2. First thing that comes into your mind
+   1. First thing that comes into your mind
-   3. It that you are able to thinks well and critically
+   2. It that you are able to thinks well and critically
-   4. You don't even need to write the code, just speak about it.
+   3. You don't even need to write the code, just speak about it.
 6. **Tell them why your first approach is not the best** (i.e. O(n2) or higher, readability, etc.)
 7.  **Walk-through your approach, comment things and see where you may be able to break things**
     1. Any Repeatetion, bottleneck(s) or any unnecessary work done?